SPARDAXOS/ILander/README.md

 # ILander
-Lunar Lander clone made as an exercise to study addressables and scriptable objects in Unity.
+Lunar Lander clone made as an exercise to study addressables, scriptable objects and NGO (Network for GameObjects) in Unity.